Q&A: Out of State Parole, Probation, and Sex Offender Registration

 Resides or intends to reside more than seven days: An offender who is required to register must do so with the local law-enforcement authority in any city or county where he or she resides or intends to reside for more than seven days.
 Registration must take place no later than seven days after an offender arrives the city or county.

-Spends 48 consecutive hours: An offender who, on at least three occasions during any month, spends more than 48 consecutive hours in a city or county in Texas, other than the city or county in which he or she is registered, must register with the local law-enforcement authority before the last day of the month.
+Spends 48 consecutive hours more than twice a month: An offender who, on at least three occasions during any month, spends more than 48 consecutive hours in a city or county in Texas, other than the city or county in which he or she is registered, must register with the local law-enforcement authority before the last day of the month.
 A change in residence may include moving from one shelter to another, or moving from one residence or hotel to another.

 Q. What do I do if I change my address while in Texas?

 Before you move: An offender who changes his or her address must report, in person, to the local law-enforcement authority with whom he or she last registered and to the juvenile probation officer, community supervision officer, and corrections department officer, or parole officer supervising him or her, no later than seven days before moving.